 Golden Knights vs. Stars: Betting Trends, Odds, Advanced Stats - Stanley Cup Semifinals Game 2

-The Vegas Golden Knights and Dallas Stars meet in Game 2 of the Stanley Cup Semifinals on Sunday, May 21, beginning at 3:00 PM ET on ABC and ESPN+.
-The Golden Knights have a 1-0 lead in the series.
-The Stars are underdogs (+105) in this matchup against the Golden Knights (-125).
+Game 2 of the Stanley Cup Semifinals at T-Mobile Arena features the Vegas Golden Knights and the Dallas Stars playing at 3:00 PM ET on Sunday, May 21, broadcast on ABC and ESPN+.
+The Golden Knights lead 1-0 in the series.
+The Golden Knights are favored (-125) against the Stars (+105).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!